ajtuerk/The-LT-Sentinel/_posts/2020-07-27-sba-response.md

 “What did folks expect when we spent $2 trillion of taxpayer money in three months?
 Of course there’s going to be massive waste, fraud and abuse,” Representative Thomas Massie (R-KY) told The Hill earlier this week.

 The widespread concerns over accountability now loom heavily over ongoing congressional debates as elected officials mull the next round of federal economic relief.
-House Democrats and Senate Republicans are expected to begin negotiations on a new coronavirus relief bill on Mmonday.
+House Democrats and Senate Republicans are expected to begin negotiations on a new coronavirus relief bill on Monday.